github-technology-partners/signature-verification/php/README.md

 # Signature Verification in php

 This is a simple example of how to verify a signature in php.
-It uses mdanter's ecc library to do so.
+It uses the `openssl_verify` function to verify the signature.

 ## Usage